-- o visit.
+- visit.

-- o have lunch with their children.
+- have lunch with their children.

 - serve as general aides under the guidance and supervision of the teacher.

 - serve as guest lecturers.

-- o organize or assist with fundraisers.

-- o organize special activities in unison with the teachers.

-- o share in the supervision, but not substitute for the assigned employee of the school.

-- o make suggestions about the programs.
+- organize or assist with fundraisers. - organize special activities in unison with the teachers. - share in the supervision, but not substitute for the assigned employee of the school. - make suggestions about the programs.